-Green Villain was founded in 2009 inside the historic Clorox Bleach Factory located in the last standing industrial sections of Jersey City.
-The 10k sq ft warehouse featured artist studios, a wood shop, multiple event spaces, lofted offices, two rooftops with panoramic city views and lots of graffiti.
+Green Villain was founded in 2009 inside the historic Clorox Bleach Factory located in one of the industrial sections of Jersey City.
+The 20k sq ft warehouse featured artist studios, a wood shop, event spaces, a lofted office, two rooftops with panoramic city views of New York City and lots of graffiti.

-Today Green Villain is an art gallery, a vinyl imprint (Green Village), event series (GVX) and a public art program (GVM).
-With offices in Jersey City, Denver and Berlin they curate, produce and consult for the greater real estate community, local business and the public/private sectors alike.
+Today, Green Villain is an art gallery, a vinyl imprint (Green Village), an event series (GVX) and a public art project (GVM).
+With offices in Jersey City, Denver and Berlin they curate, produce and consult for the greater real estate community, regional businesses and the public/private sectors alike.
 With a global reach their goal is to showcase the talent within Jersey City in hopes to put it on the map as a cultural destination.

 Most recently, they are spearheading a coalition of architects, designers, scholars, educators, community activists, videographers and media outlets to help reconceptualize an abandoned train tunnel commonly referred to as the Bergen Arches into a cultural destination in the heart of Jersey City.

 August 22, 2016 - Plan Would Turn Ex-Jersey City Rail Line Into Massive Park (Jersey Journal)

-August 22, 2016 - Bergen Arches Proposal Envisions a World Class Cultural Destination in Jersey City (Jersey Digs)
+August 22, 2016 - Bergen Arches Proposal Envisions a World Class Destination (Jersey Digs)

 July 23, 2016 - Green Villain Hosts 10-Hour Art & Music Festival in Jersey City (Jersey Digs)